How to Socialize an Aggressive Dog: #1 Guide with Proven Tips and Tricks

 When is Dog Aggression Abnormal? (or Excessive?)

 As outlined above, there are many reasons that dogs might behave aggressively.
-But that doesn't mean all aggressive behavior is warranted.
-In fact, dogs can become excessively aggressive if not trained or socialized properly.
+But that doesn't mean all aggressive dog behavior alone is warranted.
+Dogs can become excessively aggressive if not trained or socialized properly.
+Your dog is abnormally aggressive if its behavior starts to scare or hurt people or other dogs.

-Your dog is abnormally aggressive if their behavior starts to scare — or hurt — people or other dogs.
 For example, a warning bark as a mail carrier approaches the door is normal.
 Your dog growling and baring its teeth when the mail carrier approaches can be concerning.
-A dog chasing the mail carrier, nipping at them, or biting them is abnormal — and dangerous.
+A dog chasing the mail carrier, nipping at them, or biting them is abnormal and dangerous.

 Are Some Dog Breeds Prone to Aggression?

-Early positive experiences — the most important being socialization — are key in preventing aggression in dogs (no matter the breed).
-It's important to show dogs how to interact, play, and communicate with other dogs and people at a young age.
+While some breeds have genetic links to aggressive behavior, it's important to remember that the environment plays a massive role in how dogs behave.
+This includes how their family treats them and how they are trained as they grow up.
+Early positive experiences — the most important being socialization — are vital in preventing dog aggression (no matter the breed).
+It's essential to show dogs how to interact, play, and communicate with other dogs and people at a young age.
 This will make aggressive behavior less likely as they mature.

 How NOT to Socialize an Aggressive Dog

 You might have heard some various how-to guides tell you how to control an aggressive dog.
 Most of these have been proven to be counterproductive by modern-day dog behaviorists.
-Here are some things owners often do that can actually make a dog more aggressive.
+Here are some things dog owners most often do that can actually make a dog more aggressive.

 • Pull on their leash.
 This can make dogs act even more aggressively.
 They will start associating their proximity to other dogs with being punished.
 This will make them dislike other dogs even more and they will begin to bark and snap more often.